Texas legislature passes tax cuts for businesses

 They also decided to ask voters this fall to approve $2 billion from the state’s rainy-day fund to pay for a loan program for water infrastructure and reduced the number of standardized tests students would have to pass to graduate from high school.

-“Texas is significantly closer to having the water supply needed to respond to severe droughts and to encourage private-sector growth,” House Speaker Joe Straus said on Monday.
-“In addition, educators will have the flexibility needed to prepare every student for success while spending less time on standardized tests.”

-The legislature did not pass a proposal pushed by Perry to ban late-term abortions, and conservative lawmakers are asking the governor to add that and other anti-abortion measures to the agenda if he calls a special session.
+Lawmakers did not pass a proposal pushed by Perry to ban late-term abortions, and conservative groups are asking the governor to add that and other anti-abortion measures to the special-session agenda.

-Perry has not said whether he will bring lawmakers into a special session, but speculation swirled at the Capitol on Monday about whether he might do so, perhaps to address redistricting.